statisticsnorway/ssb-dash-framework/docs/how-to/arcane_compendium.md

 As the name implies, here you can find a non exhaustive collection of tips, tricks and workarounds to increase functionality.

+> Arcane: known or knowable only to a few people.
+Arcane technical details.

+> Compendium: a brief summary of a larger work or of a field of knowledge.
+A list of a number of items, a collection or compilation.

 ## Variable selector fields that react to other fields / update based on logic

 While it is not supposed to work like this, it is possible to connect a callback between different variable selector fields and have them react to each other.